-Figure 11 shows the percent of households benefited for each of 30,000+ zip codes.
-The typical value of ~54% is represented by white shading in the map.
-Blue (red) areas are those with higher (lower) than typical values.39
+Figure 11 shows the percentage of households benefited for each of 30,000+ zip codes.
+A value of 50% is represented by white shading in the map.
+Blue (red) areas are those with higher (lower) values.
+Figure 12 reports results across three major community types: rural, suburb or town, and urban.
+Figure 12 reports results across three major community types: rural, suburb or town, and urban.